DPI Director challenges WIN's misinformation campaign - Guyana Chronicle

 –emphasises President Ali’s commitment of expanded ‘citizen’ support

-THE Director of the Department of Public Information (DPI), Edward Layne has sharply rebuked the We invest in Nationhood (WIN), accusing the party and its leader, U.S indicted businessman, Azzurdin Mohamed of engaging in calculated efforts to mislead the public on the government’s policies.
+THE Director of the Department of Public Information (DPI), Edward Layne has sharply rebuked the We invest in Nationhood (WIN), accusing the party and its leader, U.S.-indicted businessman, Azurddin Mohamed, of engaging in calculated efforts to mislead the public on the government’s policies.

-The statement emphasised that President Irfaan Ali has already assured the public that the government will deliver on all promised grants, incentives and subsidies, noting that such programmes have long been part of the People’s Progressive Party/Civic’s (PPP/C) policy framework.
+The statement emphasised that President, Dr Irfaan Ali has already assured the public that the government will deliver on all promised grants, incentives and subsidies, noting that such programmes have long been part of the People’s Progressive Party/Civic’s (PPP/C) policy framework.

 He added that the WIN party’s focus on cash transfers overlooks the government’s broader economic agenda, which centres on long-term empowerment measures in addition to financial support.

-The statement further accused the WIN Party’s leader of using politics to deflect from alleged legal and tax-related issues, referencing ongoing controversies surrounding him.
+The statement further accused the WIN party leader of using politics to deflect from alleged legal and tax-related issues, referencing ongoing controversies surrounding him.

 The Head of State emphasised that the government’s vision extends far beyond the immediate expectation of a cash bonus, pointing instead to a broad developmental framework designed to uplift citizens’ lives in a sustainable manner.